 If you want to up your make-out game, here are four things that you definitely SHOULD be doing:

 1. Follow your partner's cues

 "Making out," says love coach Lauren Frances, founder of LaurenFrances.com and author of Dating, Mating and Manhandling: The Ornithological Guide to Men, "is like following the leader."
 In other words, don't worry about having your own style — or even doing the opposite of your partner.
 You want to be in sync and on the same page because the better your lips work together, the better the lip lock.

 "Before you're kissing," she adds, "you want to mirror the body language of the person you're with because it really allows men to feel connected to you.
 You mimic their body language — are they leaning toward you?
 If so, lean toward them — because it creates a symmetry between the two of you and makes you feel like you're literally connected, even though you're not."

-Frances also adds that people tend to touch and be touched the way that they enjoy those feelings — so if someone is being really gentle and subtle with you, take that as a cue that this types of feelings and expressions are things they want in return.
+Frances also adds that people making out tend to touch and be touched the way that they enjoy those feelings — so if someone is being really gentle and subtle with you, take that as a cue that this types of feelings and expressions are things they want in return.

 2. Kissing Or Making Out?
 Know The Difference

 When does kissing become full-on making out?
 Frances says that "Making out is the most intimate thing you can do with your clothes in tact," and adds that "a make-out is more physical than just a kiss or smooch or a peck.